wp-plugins/nextgen-gallery-optimizer/readme.txt

 1. Improves your WordPress page load speed!
 2. Prevents NextGEN's scripts and styles from loading on posts without galleries.
 3. Lets you easily install the Fancybox lightbox to display your images in style.

+= NEW in Version 1.0.7: =

+1. Improved compatibility with other scripts and plugins.
+(Basic and Premium)
+2. Minor bug fix in admin message.
+(Basic and Premium)

+This version enhances compatibility with other plugins and includes a few minor improvements.

 = NEW in Version 1.0.6: =